dhis2/wow-backend/docs/db_job_scheduling.md

 # Job Schedlunging

+## Scheduling Types (Triggers)
+* CRON: executes in an interval defined by a CRON expression
+* Fixed delay: executes in an interval defined by the delay between executions
+* 🌟 Run once ASAP: executes once as soon as possible, then becomes done and eventually deleted

 ## State Machine
 Jobs in the scheduling process move between different states.
 The main indicator for the state a job is in is the `jobStatus` type but a few other fields also have an influence on the state.